pottekkat/personal-website/content/posts/everything-about-gsoc.md

 ## Am I Eligible to Participate?

-With the [new rules for 2022](https://opensource.googleblog.com/2021/11/expanding-google-summer-of-code-in-2022.html), everyone over the age of 18 is eligible to participate.
+With the [new rules for 2022](https://opensource.googleblog.com/2021/11/expanding-google-summer-of-code-in-2022.html), **everyone over the age of 18 is eligible** to participate.

 You should also have a strong desire to contribute to open source and help the community of course!

 ## When does GSoC Start?

-The [2022 timeline for GSoC](https://developers.google.com/open-source/gsoc/timeline) has not yet been published.
+Organizations start applying from February 7th.

-But generally, the program starts from January when the organizations start applying.
+Mentees can start applying from **April 4th till April 19th**.

-The mentees can start applying around March - April.
+See the [2022 timeline for GSoC](https://developers.google.com/open-source/gsoc/timeline) for other details.

 ## How Long is the Program?

 This time around, mentors and mentees can [extend the period of GSoC up to 22 weeks](https://opensource.googleblog.com/2021/11/expanding-google-summer-of-code-in-2022.html) instead of the mandatory 12 weeks as in previous years.

-The dates of each [program milestones](https://developers.google.com/open-source/gsoc/timeline) are yet to be announced for 2022.
+See the dates of each [program milestones](https://developers.google.com/open-source/gsoc/timeline) for a better idea on the timeline.

 ## How do I Apply?

-You can apply on the [GSoC website](https://summerofcode.withgoogle.com/) when it opens next year.
+You can apply on the [GSoC website](https://summerofcode.withgoogle.com/) when the [application period](#when-does-gsoc-start) starts.

 The application process is mainly these 3 steps: